tothemoon-org/extension-blocks/spec.md

 ```
 MAX_BLOCK_SIZE: 1000000 (unchanged)
 MAX_BLOCK_SIGOPS: 20000 (unchanged)
-MAX_EXTENSION_SIZE: TBD
+MAX_EXTENSION_SIZE: 6000000
-MAX_EXTENSION_COST: TBD
+MAX_EXTENSION_COST: 9600000
+MAX_EXTENSION_SIGOPS_COST: 320000
 ```

-The maximum extension size should be intentionally high.
-The average case block is truly limited by inputs (sigops) and outputs cost.
+The maximum extension size is intentionally high (6mb).
+The average case block is truly limited by "extension cost" and "sigops cost".

+The max extension cost will result in an average case block size of roughly 2mb, with a worst case of 6mb (assuming a miner includes garbage data in witness vectors).

+Extension blocks leverage BIP141's upgradeable script behavior to also allow for upgradeable DoS limits.
 Future size and computational scalability can be soft-forked in with the addition of new witness programs.
-On non-upgraded nodes, unknown witness programs count as 1 inputs/outputs cost.
+On non-upgraded nodes, unknown witness programs count as an extension cost factor of 1.
 Lesser cost can be implemented for newer witness programs in order to allow future soft-forked dos limit changes.

-##### Extended Transaction Cost

-Extension blocks leverage BIP141's upgradeable script behavior to also allow for upgradeable DoS limits.

-###### Calculating Inputs Cost
+#### Calculating Inputs Cost

+Witness programs with a version of zero shall be worth 8 points for every byte in the serialized witness vector (including the varint item count).

+Unknown witness programs shall be worth 1 point for every byte in the witness vector.

+#### Calculating Outputs Cost

+Witness programs with a version of zero shall be worth 8 points for every byte in the output script (including the varint size prefix).

+Exiting outputs shall be worth 8 points for every byte in the output script.
+Note that this cost is not upgradeable.

+Unknown witness programs shall be worth 1 point for every byte in output script.

+#### Calculating Sigops Cost

-Witness key hash v0 shall be worth 1 point, multiplied by a factor of 8.
+Witness key hash v0 shall be worth 8 points.

-Witness script hash v0 shall be worth the number of accurately counted sigops in the redeem script, multiplied by a factor of 8.
+Witness script hash v0 shall be worth the number of accurately counted sigops (bip16 counting) in the redeem script, multiplied by a factor of 8.

-Unknown witness programs shall be worth 1 point, multiplied by a factor of 1.

-To reduce the chance of having redeem scripts which simply allow for garbage data in the witness vector, every 73 bytes in the serialized witness vector is worth 1 additional point.

-This leaves room for 7 future soft-fork upgrades to relax DoS limits.

-###### Calculating Outputs Cost

-Currently defined witness programs (v0) are each worth 8 points.
-Unknown witness program outputs are worth 1 point.
-Any exiting output is always worth 8 points.

-This leaves room for 7 future soft-fork upgrades to relax DoS limits.

 #### Dust Threshold